Who We Are

 Aaron Mintzes joined Earthworks in August of 2011 after spending nearly five years as a professional environmentalist.
 First with Clean Water Action, and later as the Legislative and Political Manager for the Maryland League of Conservation Voters, Aaron has researched and lobbied at all levels of government on a variety of environmental issues.
 After tours with the green groups, Aaron joined the public affairs firm of Robert M. Brandon and Associates where he worked on health care and tax policy reform.
 Now pleased to rejoin the ranks of the conservation movement, Aaron assists the policy team with developing and advocating for more responsible hard rock mining as well as oil and gas issues.

-Tamara Toles O’Laughlin, North America Director, 350.org Tamara is an environmentalist focused on equity, access, and community.
+Tamara Toles O’Laughlin, former North America Director, 350.org Tamara is an environmentalist focused on equity, access, and community.
 She develops capacity building programs and creates multimedia campaigns to dismantle privilege and increase opportunities for vulnerable populations to access healthy air, clean energy, and a toxic-free economy at the local, regional, and national levels.
-As the leader of 350’s programming in North America, she drives mission-critical work and organizational investments to build a multiracial, multi-generational climate movement that is capable of holding our leaders accountable to science and justice.
+She drives mission-critical work to build a multiracial, multi-generational climate movement that is capable of holding our leaders accountable to science and justice.

 Martin Siegel is a member of Barley Snyder’s Real Estate and Environment & Energy practice groups who spent more than two decades as a litigator at the Pennsylvania Department of Environmental Protection.
 In his time at the DEP, he litigated more than 250 appeals in state and federal courts and in front of the Pennsylvania Environmental Hearing Board in cases involving litigation of solid waste, clean water, environmental remediation, and sewage planning.
 His cases resulted in tens of millions of dollars of environmental remediation and civil penalties throughout Pennsylvania.
 In addition to his time at the DEP, Marty has worked in federal government positions at the U.S. Centers for Disease Control and Prevention and the Agency for Toxic Substances and Disease Registry in Atlanta and with the Department of Energy’s Pacific Northwest Laboratory in Washington state.